 Cath maintains her up to date knowledge with professional curiosity, and as she lives and works in the area she maintains good connections with the local communities.

-Alex Whish is a trustee and chair of the local governing board at Yealmpton Primary School.
+Sheila Jenkins is a trustee and co-chair of the local governing board at Wembury Primary School.

 Kate Milton is a trustee and chair of the local governing board at Callington Community College.